joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/basics-of-error-handling.md

 errors can often be detected and corrected ahead of time by diligently testing your application.

-Ideally, you’ll want to identify and remove all errors from your application before it is released to end users.
+Ideally, you'll want to identify and remove all errors from your application before it is released to end users.
 However, not all errors can be foreseen or prevented.
 For example, suppose your ActionScript application loads information from a particular website that is outside your control.
-If at some point that website isn’t available, the part of your application that depends on that external data won’t behave correctly.
+If at some point that website isn't available, the part of your application that depends on that external data won't behave correctly.
 The most important aspect of error handling involves preparing for these unknown cases and handling them gracefully.
-Users need to continue to use your application, or at least get a friendly error message explaining why it isn’t working.
+Users need to continue to use your application, or at least get a friendly error message explaining why it isn't working.

 Run-time errors are represented in two ways in ActionScript: